richvergo/subtract/PRD.md

 ### First Login
 1. User registers & logs in.
-2. System checks if they have any checklists:
-   - **If none:** prompt with two options:
-     - **Upload existing Excel/CSV checklist** (columns: Item, Due Date, Owner, Status, Task if applicable).
-     - **Create a blank checklist manually.**
-   - System creates the checklist for the current month (e.g. `2025-09`).
+2. System automatically creates a MonthClose for the current month (e.g. `2025-09`) if none exists.
+3. User sees an empty dashboard with a "Add Your First Checklist Item" button to start building their checklist manually.

 ### Returning Login
 1. User lands on **current month’s checklist** by default.